malastare-ai/Malastare.ai/CredX-Credit Risk/README.md

 Malastare-AI worked closely with CredX’s credit and risk management teams to explore the data on hand and began training CredX modelers in machine learning skills.
 The teams looked at 26 times more data than CredX had used previously and ended up training ML models on triple the number of variables the bank had been using.
 The result was a handful of machine learning credit models that could replace the bank’s tens  of linear regression models across five of the bank’s product lines.
 Each of CredX’s traditional models had taken up to 6 months to create, validate and test before going into production.
 The team’s new goal is to shrink that time to under three months for ML underwriting.

-Galiph Dante, head of credit and model risk management at CredX as responsible for credit models says “ ML experience with Zest is an exciting journey and both sides have a lot to learn and benefit from each other.”
+Galiph Dante, head of credit and model risk management at CredX as responsible for credit models says “ ML experience with Malastare is an exciting journey and both sides have a lot to learn and benefit from each other.”

 “Our partnership with Malastare has helped us unlock a huge amount of value from our investment in digital transformation,” says Hacan Salyers, head of retail credit and analytics at CredX.
 “By switching over to ML for credit underwriting, CredX can find more good borrowers with no added risk and react faster to changes in the market.”